sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables/Fundamentals 4: Working with Pivot Tables.md

 <button>[Free Trial](https://www.sigmacomputing.com/free-trial/)</button>

 ### What You’ll Learn
-Through this lab we will walk through why use a Pivot Table, how to use Sigma to create one adding conditional formatting and drilling down on table data.
+Through this QuickStart we will walk through why use a Pivot Table, how to use Sigma to create one adding conditional formatting and drilling down on table data.

 ### What You’ll Build
 We will be working with some common sales data from our fictitious company ‘Plugs Electronics’.
 This data is provided to you automatically.